Canadian Medals and Honours

 Queen Jubilee Medals

-In 2002 Queen Elizabeth II (b.
-1926) celebrated 50 years on the throne; in 2012 she celebrated 60.
+In 2002 Queen Elizabeth II (1926-2022) celebrated 50 years on the throne; in 2012 she celebrated 60.
 Both times the Government of Canada created special commemorative medals, hundreds of which were given to high-profile Canadians of all walks of life.
 They are perhaps Canada's two most commonly-seen medals.

 In recognition of the fact that not all accomplishment is national, beginning in the 1980s, the various provinces of Canada began to create their own “highest honours,” too, usually called “the Order of [Province name]”.
 These all celebrate outstanding service to the provincial community, and are often a stepping stone to winning one of the higher honours above.